twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

 Examples:

-- funds and DAOs,
+- funds and DAOs
-- sophisticated individuals,
+- sophisticated individuals
-- treasuries that want exposure to credit, not just token price.
+- treasuries that want exposure to credit, not just token price

 Typical goals:

 - a clear picture of:
-  - what backs the attnUSD yield token,
+  - what backs the attnUSD yield token
-  - how defaults and recoveries work,
+  - how defaults and recoveries work
-  - how diversified the book is.
+  - how diversified the book is
+- a way to own a diversified slice of revenue-backed credit (and, in some deals, the underlying base yield on pledged assets)

 Your section:
 [For Liquidity Providers](../users/for-liquidity-providers.md)